KelvinLinBU/NewsAIdProject/README.md

 **You will need a json file from us titled client_secret.json in the NewsAIdProject directory to start.**

+**You will also need environment variables from us!
+If you do not, it will NOT work!**

 Then, run the following commands in the terminal (Note, make sure you're in the NewsAId directory).
 ```
 python3 packagesinstall.py